 The manufacturing process has undergone numerous changes over the course of human history.
-During the last few centuries in particular, entrepreneurs have discovered ways to mechanize the production process for countless goods once created by hand, greatly increasing productivity.
-This change began in England in the 18th century, gradually expanded to neighboring countries such as France and Germany, and—by the late 18th century—had arrived in the United States.
+Notably, productivity has significantly increased during the last few centuries mostly due to entrepreneurs discovering ways to mechanize production processes for goods that were once created by hand.
+The shift to mechanization began in the early 18th century in England then gradually expanded to neighboring countries- such as France and Germany- and found its way to the United states during the late 18th century.

 The Industrial Revolution had a far-reaching impact on the way items were produced.
-Industries such as textile manufacturing, mining, glass-making, and agriculture were all radically transformed.
-For example, before the Industrial Revolution textiles were primarily made from wool, which was hand-spun.
-The invention of the spinning wheel and loom meant cotton fabric could be produced more quickly, and it eventually replaced wool as king of the textile industry.
-These changes dramatically reduced the time required to make a bolt of cloth, and hence the cost of producing the material.
-Advances such as these occurred in all industries during this era.
+Industries such as textile manufacturing, mining, glassmaking, and agriculture were all radically transformed.
+For example, before the Industrial Revolution, textiles were primarily made from hand-spun wool.
+The invention of the spinning wheel and loom meant fabric made of cotton could be produced more quickly and eventually led to cotton replacing wool as king of the textile industry.
+These types of changes during the Industrial Revolution across many industries led to dramatic reductions in the time required to make goods and, as a side effect, the lowering of prices for raw materials.
 Many important inventions such as the spinning wheel, the water wheel (which powered machinery), and the steam engine were introduced during the Industrial Revolution.

 As the newly transformed industries grew, they hired more and more workers for jobs in the factories.
-Factory-owners began to fill these positions with women and children, who were just starting to join the industrial workforce.
-Before the Industrial Revolution families had usually worked together in agriculture or in family-run businesses.
-As the center of manufacturing shifted to the factory and the demand for labor grew, increasing numbers of workers left their homes behind.
+Factory owners began to fill these positions with women and children, demographic groups who were just starting to join the industrial workforce.
+Before the Industrial Revolution families had usually worked together in agriculture or in family-run businesses but as new work opportunities shifted to manufacturing jobs in factories, the demand for labor grew and an increasing number of workers left their homes behind.

-With materials now being produced more quickly and cheaply than ever, the demand for manufactured goods exceeded the supply.
-This shortage forced factories to increase production hours, placing harsh demands on the men, women, and children in the workplace.
+With materials now being produced more quickly and cheaply than ever, the demand for manufactured goods soon exceeded the supply.
+This shortage forced factories to increase production hours and resulted in harsh demands being placed on the men, women, and children in the workplace.
 These demands became increasingly difficult to comply with and ultimately led to laws to protect workers.
-In 1833, Parliament passed the Factory Act to place restrictions on the working hours of children, and set standards that factories needed to respect.
+In 1833, British Parliament passed the Factory Act to place restrictions on the working hours of children and set standards that factories needed to respect.